Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Quantum circuits and enhanced error-mitigation strategy

 \subsection{Circuit structure--preserving error mitigation}

-In this section, we first introduce our structure-preserving error mitigation strategy.
+\rz{In this section, we first introduce our structure-preserving error mitigation strategy.
 Traditional error mitigation approaches generally rely on inserting additional components to stabilize noise or modifying quantum circuits to probe and infer noise characteristics from their responses \cite{giurgica2020digital,pascuzzi2022computationally,he2020zero,mari2021extending,van2023probabilistic}.
 However, such modifications can impact inherent circuit structure, making it challenging to precisely and reliably capture noise profile.
 Our method addresses this limitation by enabling noise characterization without altering the original circuit structure.
-By preserving the circuit architecture, our approach provides a faithful modeling of inherent noise.
+By preserving the circuit architecture, our approach provides a faithful modeling of inherent noise.} \rzz{Moreover, we provide a general description of the simulation cost on a quantum platform, which can be parameterized by the number of qubits $L$ and the number of circuit executions $N$ (with each execution involving thousands of circuit runs): $\text{Cost}=L\times N$.
+In some cases, small circuits must be executed at very high volume, leading to costs comparable to those of larger circuits with fewer executions.
+This highlights the importance of developing an error-mitigation framework that can be efficiently reused across repeated circuit executions.}

-Here, we introduce a general framework of our method.
+Then, we introduce a general framework of our method.
 In noisy and noiseless quantum circuits, measurements in the computational basis lead to probability distributions, which can be related by a linear transformation.
-To describe this relationship more generally, we here formalize a relationship between outputs of noisy and noiseless executions of a given quantum circuit $V$, represented as a linear transformation:
+To describe this relationship more generally, we here propose a relationship between outputs of noisy and noiseless executions of a given quantum circuit $V$, represented as a linear transformation:

 where $\ket{\psi^{\rm in}_{i}}$ denotes an input product state from the computational basis \cite{nation2021scalable}.
 The term $V_{\rm noisy/noiseless}$ refers to the noisy/noiseless implementation of the circuit $V$.
 Here, the calibration matrix $M$ captures the impact of noise by mapping the ideal circuit outputs to their corresponding noisy counterparts \cite{rodriguez2022real,robertson2022mitigating,Qiskit}.
 In general, constructing the calibration matrix requires evaluating circuits on all basis input states, allowing for a comprehensive characterization of errors across the full computational space.